 Given the solid theoretical grounding and the simplicity of analysis, it seems strange that the χ -ESW method is not used more often.
 It may be that researchers are not familiar with the derivations of either one, because if they were, they would realize how powerful a few reasonable assumptions can be.
-For example, the disjoining pressure theory relies upon the concept of disjoining pressure, Π , which is not really widely known by adsorption investigators, even though it is standard in many courses on surface chemistry.
-For the γ theory there may be some confusion about the separation of variables that is used.
+For example, the disjoining pressure theory relies upon the concept of disjoining pressure, Π , which is not widely known by adsorption investigators, even though it is standard in many courses on surface chemistry.
+For the χ theory, there may be some confusion about the separation of variables that are used.
 The direction normal to the surface is treated differently than the plane of the surface.
 The normal direction uses the stand-by Lennard-Jones (6-12) potential similar to most DFT, whereas the plane of the surface uses a modified version of the "particle-in-the-box."
-The population of the various "layers" are calculated from the result obtained from the plane-of-surface calculation, which then allows one to calculate the distributions normal to the surface.
+The populations of the various "layers" are calculated from the result obtained from the plane-of-surface calculation, which then allows one to calculate the distributions normal to the surface.
 The method predicts that for most temperatures of adsorption and adsorbates, the error introduced by some geometrical factors should be only $\sim 2.5\%$.
 In this revision of the book, the philosophy behind this method will be explored in more detail, and hopefully in a convincing fashion.
-It will also be pointed out that the theories resolve some problems that Brunauer continued to puzzle over, such as where the transition to the liquid phase is and why there are so very few isotherms that follow "Henry's Law2" but rather the Freundlich isotherm at low pressures.
-(Just because the isotherm appears to intersect at the origin does not mean it is following "Henry's Law"!)
+It will also be pointed out that the theories resolve some problems that Brunauer continued to puzzle over, such as where the transition to the liquid phase is and why so few isotherms follow not Henry's Law1 but rather the Freundlich isotherm at low pressures.
+(Just because the isotherm appears to intersect at the origin does not mean it is following Henry's Law!)